-We have also provided in-kind sponsorship and preferential rates to significant regional events including, but not limited to, The Brisbane to Gladstone Yacht Race; The Bay To Bay Yachting Classic; The Fraser Island Challenge; Clean Up Fraser Island; The Qantas Pathfinders Charity Flight; Paddle for Leukaemia; Starlight Foundation's Five Chef Dinner - Queensland; and Lars Olsen's annual Forget Me Not Children's Home charity ball.
+We've worked with the Hervey Bay Bird Watchers and the Hervey Bay 60 And Better Camera Club and have also provided in-kind sponsorship and preferential rates to significant regional events including, but not limited to, The Brisbane to Gladstone Yacht Race; The Bay To Bay Yachting Classic; The Fraser Island Challenge; Clean Up Fraser Island; The Qantas Pathfinders Charity Flight; Paddle for Leukaemia; Starlight Foundation's Five Chef Dinner - Queensland; and Lars Olsen's annual Forget Me Not Children's Home charity ball.
 Groups such as International Student Volunteers also receive preferential rates in recognition of their commitment to the environment.

 We also financially support The Australian Marine Conservation Society.